-With collaborative support of local universities and institutions, practices and the participants, a diverse programme enabled conversations and a wide range of aspects focused on Hong Kong’s urban environment from the past to the future.
+Bi-City Biennale of Urbanism \ Architecture Hong Kong is a three month event that is co-organised by Hong Kong and Shenzhen under an innovative “Two Cities, One Biennale” approach, aimed at promoting education and public discussion around a dynamic programme of architecture, urbanism, design and culture.
+With collaborative support of local universities and institutions, practices and the participants, the events enabled conversations on wide range of aspects focused on Hong Kong’s urban environment from the past to the future.

 Part-01 Essays and Curatorial Team

 Location: Kowloon Park and Hong Kong Heritage Discovery Centre

 Scope: Curation, Exhibition Design, Project Management, Programme Organisation

 Project Team: Curatorial Team; Christine Hawley (Chief Curator), Paolo Zaide, Sarah Lee, Yutaka Yano, Roger Wu / Design and Management Team; Milky Choi Ying Fung, Redelle Lee, Karen Kwok Nga Lam, Zero Yip Chau Kit